hamidgasmi/training.computerscience.cloud.aws/README.md

 	- They sit between an application and its Aurora Serverless instances
 	- They abstract db instances layer from their application
 	- They grow and shrink based on demand

+	Aurora Serverless is capable of rapid scaling because it uses proxy fleets to route the workload to "warm" resources that are always ready to service requests.

 - It directs transparently connections from an application to Aurora Serverless instances without this application knowing any different
 - It's used to reallocate a paused db or to scale up or down
 	- E.g., When a current capacity is exceeded,